Britain has many unique and exciting festivals across the country. In this article we will review 10 of the popular British Festivals You Should Try.

 In June of each year, many of the world’s leading classical musicians congregate on the Suffolk coast.
 They light up the 17-day event that is the Aldeburgh Festival.
 Founded in 1948 by Benjamin Britten, Peter Pears and Eric Crozier, this fun and popular British festival has been recurring for many years.

 Classical musicians and audiences enjoy fantastic music and compositions in a breathtaking environment.
-Much of the program takes place in the concert halls and include orchestral, chamber music, and opera.
+Much of the program takes place in the concert halls and includes orchestral, chamber music, and opera.

 If you decide to take a break from the musically based event, you can relax and enjoy the sea breeze.
 Aldeburgh is a picturesque seaside town with much to offer.
 Don’t forget to check out the local fish and chips shops.